mdn/content/files/en-us/web/css/_colon_state/index.md

 ### Matching a custom state inside a custom element

-Custom elements can also match against a custom state as part of their implementation.
+The `:state()` pseudo-class can also be used to match custom states within the implementation of custom elements.
 This is achieved by using `:state()` within the [`:host()`](/en-US/docs/Web/CSS/:host_function) pseudo-class function, which matches a state only within the shadow DOM of the current custom element.

 For example, in the [`CustomStateSet` labeled checkbox example](/en-US/docs/Web/API/CustomStateSet#labeled_checkbox), the following CSS is used to inject a grey `[x]` before the element when it is in the "checked" state.